 While I’ve got that, at the same time, it’s like “Okay well, Kickstarter is about making money, getting publicity and building a following or a community”.
 Well for me, why bother with Kickstarter when I can get publicity, I can make money and I can build a community all without using Kickstarter in a much easier way?

-Thank you for all the conversation and the followers on Mixer.
-I intend to livestream almost every day on Mixer, Twitch, YouTube, Facebook and Twitter.
+Thank you for all the conversation and your followers on Mixer.
+I intend to live stream almost every day on Mixer, Twitch, YouTube, Facebook and Twitter.
 I’m so grateful for the chance to see you today.